-- Delivery of the timing and level of business rate growth.
-The Council has incorporated no growth into its budget.
-The Council is developing an innovative approach to forecasting its level of Business Rates over the medium term with the establishment of the Business Rates Forecasting Group consisting of officers from planning, revenues and finance.
+- Delivery of the level and timing of business rate growth.
+The Council has incorporated achieved growth from the 2016/17 into its budget to provide a level of certainty.
+However, the risk of future delivery to allow this approach to continue over the medium term remains.
+To this end, the Council is developing an innovative approach to forecasting its level of Business Rates over the medium term with the establishment of the Business Rates Forecasting Group consisting of officers from planning, revenues and finance.
 The Council also has a good relationship with the Valuation Office Agency - Business rate appeals.
 The Council has made a provision for historic and future appeals in its business rates forecasts.
 However, it should not be underestimated the amount of uncertainty around business rates appeals on the Council's financial position. - Other changes.
 In addition to appeals a number of organisations including NHS Trusts and Virgin Media have challenged how they are treated with regards to mandatory reliefs and their classification on the list.
-If these challenges are successful there is the potential for a significant impact on business rates income. - The intention to move towards a 100% business rates retention scheme on the face of it, appears to be good news as councils can keep all of their business rate growth.
-However, its also increases the existing risks around timing/level of growth and appeals/volatility as councils will carry 100% of the risk, rather than the current 50%.
-A new risk is around the additional services being transferred to the Council.
-As the proposals are consulted upon and firmed up the Council will need to flex its financial position accordingly. - d) Council Tax.
-The Council's strategy with regards to the level of council tax for 2017/18 and over the medium term is to increase by £5 per year in line with the maximum permitted amount by Government without triggering a referendum.
+If these challenges are successful there is the potential for a significant impact on business rates income. - The intention to move towards a 75% business rates retention scheme on the face of it, appears to be good news as councils can keep all of their business rate growth.
+However, its also increases the existing risks around timing/level of growth and appeals/volatility as councils will carry 75% of the risk, rather than the current 50%.

+- A further risk is the fair funding review announced by Government which has the potential to shift resources within the business rates baseline. - d) Council Tax.
+The Council's strategy with regards to the level of council tax for 2018/19 is to increase by 2.99% per year in line with the maximum permitted amount by Government without triggering a referendum.
+Over the medium term the referendum limit is assumed to return to £5 increase per annum.

 The Governments position with regards to council tax has changed significantly in recent years.
 At present the Government, through its Core Spending Power, are assuming councils will increase their council tax to maintain services.
-For Northampton Borough Council, the Government is assuming the council will increase its council tax by £5 per year until 2019/20.
+For Northampton Borough Council, the Government is assuming the council will increase its council tax by 2.99% in 2018/19.
 In addition the Government are assuming an increase in our taxbase of around 3% per annum.
 This is significantly ahead of housing growth experienced in recent years, as it also factors in an expected increase in council tax support contributions.

 A clear strategy on the Council's policy for council tax levels over the MTFP period is an essential part of a councils financial planning.
-The MTFP includes an assumption that the Council will increase council tax by £5 per annum each year from 2017/18.
-This reduces the annual funding gap in 2021/22 by £1.8m.
-The graph below sets out how the current approach on council tax would impact upon the forecast annual deficit in 2021/22.
-As can be seen increasing council tax reduces the deficit, however, further measures are required to deliver a balanced budget:
+The MTFP includes an assumption that the Council will increase council tax by 2.99% in 2018/19.

 e) Delivery of proposed savings.
-There are £45k of savings to be achieved in 2017/18 onwards; those currently identified are itemised in the budget report at appendix 5.
+There are £1.8m per annum, rising to £3m per annum over the medium term, of savings to be achieved in 2018/19 onwards; those currently identified are itemised in the budget report at appendix 2.

-There is minimal risk of non-delivery of these due to the modest financial quantum and complexity associated with delivery.
+There is risk of non-delivery of these due to the financial quantum and complexity associated with delivery.
+The specific proposals to mention are: